eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 python tools\route\routecheck.py <net> <vehicletypes+routes>
 ```

-If a route is broken (or disconnected), the tool writes something like the
+If a route is broken (or disconnected), the tool gives a warning, e.g.: "Warning:
-following to cout:
+Route for vehicle 0 disconnected between startEdge and endEdge"

 If **--fix** (**-f**) is given, routes are tried to be repaired
 (assuming only one link is missing).
 The name of the output file(s) is